Rerkiletli/HF_digi_gen/README.md

 - `psk31` (a module for PSK31 encoding)
 - `mfsk16` (a module for MFSK16 encoding)
 - `wav_to_iq` (a module to convert WAV files to IQ format)
-- `pydub` (for audio file manipulation)

-You can install `pydub` using pip if it's not already installed:
+You can install required packages using pip if it's not already installed:

 ```bash
 pip install pydub==0.25.1